robin-rpr/calos/doc/tutorial.rst

 Then, run the application on all cores in your allocation::

-   $ srun -c1 ch-run ~/mpihello.sqfs -- /hello/mpihello
+   $ srun -c1 clearly run ~/mpihello.sqfs -- /hello/mpihello
    hello from rank 1 of 72
    rank 1 received 0 from rank 0
    [...]